The Staggering Net Worth of the Richest TV Hosts in America, Revealed

-Talk shows have been part of American culture since The Tonight Show started broadcasting back in the 50s.
-Ever since then, we’ve kicked up our feet and enjoyed the entertainment of the hilarious chatterboxes.
+Talk shows have been part of American culture since The Tonight Show started broadcasting back in the ’50s.
+Ever since then, we’ve kicked up our feet and enjoyed the often hilarious entertainment.
 Television talk shows have evolved from late-night entertainment to hit shows airing in the morning and afternoon, and viewers love every bit of it.

 15. Seth Meyers, $10 million

 Securing his place on Saturday Night Live back in 2001, Seth Meyers has had us all belly laughing ever since.
 Meyers’ career as a writer, comedian, and TV personality secured his position as head writer of SNL, and also landed him as host of NBC’s Late Night.
 Meyers’ earns $3 million annually for hosting Late Night.